sipeed/sipeed_wiki/docs/soft/maixpy/en/modules/on_chip/timer.md

 ---
 title: Use of Timer
 keywords: maixpy, k210, AIOT, edge computing
-desc: maixpy ​​doc: the use of Timer (timer)
+desc: maixpy  the use of Timer (timer)
 ---